bkuslitskiy/Compare-TV-Shows-V4/memory-bank/progress.md

 - 4/15/2025: Implemented caching layer with localStorage for API responses
 - 4/15/2025: Added cache status component with statistics and clear cache functionality
 - 4/15/2025: Created Playwright tests for caching functionality
+- 4/15/2025: Implemented virtualized lists for large result sets using react-window
+- 4/15/2025: Added pagination for search results with caching
+- 4/15/2025: Optimized comparison algorithm with memoization and batch processing
+- 4/15/2025: Improved role grouping algorithm for large datasets